PaulsonLab/CAGES/README.md

 # Usage
 Vanilla BO
 ------------------------------
 Run the following command to execute vanilla BO with expected imrpovement.
-User can specify which problem (Rosenbrock, OTL, or Cartpole) to be optimized in line 31-33.
+User can specify which problem (Rosenbrock, OTL, or Cartpole) to be optimized in line 31-33.\
+Two numpy files (EI_cost.np/EI_reward.np) will be saved in user's local directory including the accumalted cost and best found value per iteration.
 ```sh
 python Vanilla_BO.py
 ```

 GIBO and ARS
 ------------------------------
 Run this following command to execute GIBO or ARS algorithm.
-User can specify which problem (Rosenbrock, OTL, or Cartpole) to be optimized in line 37-39 and specify GIBO or ARS in line 41.
+User can specify which problem (Rosenbrock, OTL, or Cartpole) to be optimized in line 37-39 and specify GIBO or ARS in line 41.\
+Two numpy files (GIBO_cost.np/GIBO_reward.np) will be saved in user's local directory including the accumalted cost and best found value per iteration.
 ```sh
 cd GIBO
 python local_GIBO_exe.py